NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 185 to 210
 - Guard: 1480 to 1640
 - Grabbable Moves: 8A, JA
+- 5B
-- 5B shoulder hitbox does not appear on the first active frame
+    - Shoulder hitbox does not appear on the first active frame
+    - Has 1 more lift
 - 5B(B)
     - Hitbox appears and disappears one frame later
     - Can do 8B instead
+    - Has 2 more lift
 - 5BB(A) does a delayed 6A
 - 5BB(B)
     - Launches on hit and block